Guowei-Yan/wireframe_article/README.md

 # Introduction

 This project is for Front-end Technical test from Guowei Yan.
 The project is created based on React-App.
+In this project, I have used Typescript, React and Bootstrap as required.
+Thanks for your time and I will continue update this project.

 ## Available Scripts